-All new Retail Town Centre, Workplace and Retirement Living developments are required to achieve a minimum 4 Star Green Star certified rating, with a strong focus on energy efficiency.
-Retail Town Centre and Workplace redevelopments or extensions greater than 8,000 square metres are also required to achieve a minimum 4 Star Green Star rating, with a review of opportunities to stretch these ratings to 5 Stars.
+All new Town Centre, Logistics and Workplace developments are required to achieve a Green Star rating, with a strong focus on energy efficiency.
 We target energy credits for greenhouse gas emissions, energy sub-metering and car park ventilation and management credits for commissioning and building tuning.
 By committing to these minimum standards, we prioritise measures for design specifications that enhance operational efficiency.
+For more information on our targets relating to Green Star ratings, refer to our Asset Ratings and Certification chapter.

-For our new Workplace developments, we enter into a National Australian Built Environment Rating Scheme (NABERS) Commitment Agreement (minimum 5 Star) that sets a clear target for achieving a NABERS outcome.
+For our new Workplace developments, we enter into a National Australian Built Environment Rating Scheme (NABERS) Commitment Agreement (minimum 5 Star, with a review of opportunities to stretch to 5.5 Star) that sets a clear target for achieving a NABERS outcome.
 Early commitment in the schematic design stage allows the project design team to follow a protocol for modelling energy performance in operation and having it independently reviewed and optimised.
-Once only available for office developments, there are now protocols available to enter into Commitment Agreements for shopping centres, which will provide greater certainty on outcomes for our Retail Town Centre developments.
+There are now protocols available to enter into Commitment Agreements for shopping centres, which will provide greater certainty on outcomes for our Town Centre developments.

 Within our built form product we have implemented minimum standards to help drive increases in energy and water efficiency.
-We use the Kinesis CCAP Precinct tool to support new project bids.
-CCAP Precinct is a leading industry recognised masterplan modelling tool that benchmarks projects against regional averages and helps us to establish built form targets against minimum building code requirements.
-The tool can be applied to masterplanned communities as well as smaller scale built form developments, such as retirement villages and apartments.
-Modelled outputs include estimated energy consumption and carbon emissions, water consumption, transport and associated cost estimates.
+CCAP Precinct is a leading industry recognised masterplan modelling tool that helps us track performance improvements.
+The tool can be applied to our Masterplanned Communities as well as smaller scale built form developments.
+Modelled outputs include estimated energy consumption and carbon emissions, water consumption, and associated cost estimates.

-In our Residential communities, where our customers generally select their own builders, we use masterplanning expertise to ensure residents can take advantage of passive design benefits such as orientation.
+In our Masterplanned Communities business, where our customers generally select their own builders, we use masterplanning expertise to accommodate potential passive design benefits such as orientation.
 We share best practices across projects in our internal knowledge base, Better Places Hub.
 We also seek to influence design choices through display homes and community hubs that feature sustainable design elements and tools to make homes more efficient.
 Since 2012 we have also used covenant requirements, such as our cool roof covenant, which applies to homes across selected projects in Queensland.
-We have found that the benefits of cool roofs, including improved thermal performance, reduced heating and cooling costs and reduced urban heat island effect, come at no additional cost to build.
-In Victoria, we have partnered with the Victorian Government to build two Zero Net Carbon Homes in our residential communities to showcase the benefits of low carbon living.
+We have found that the benefits of cool roofs, including improved thermal performance, reduced heating and cooling costs and reduced urban heat island effect, generally come at no additional cost to build.
+In Victoria, we have partnered with the Victorian Government and other organisations to build Zero Net Carbon Homes in our Masterplanned Communities to showcase the benefits of low carbon living.